 Celebrating openness on animal research

-The global biomedical community came together on 1 July, 2021, for the first-ever 24-hour Be Open about Animal Research Day to raise awareness about its scientific work.
+The global biomedical community came together on 1 July, 2021, for the first-ever 24-hour Be Open about Animal Research Day, co-ordinated by EARA, to raise awareness about research and the use of animals.

 With support from over 1,000 biomedical institutions across the world from Africa, Antarctica, Asia, Europe, Oceania to North and South America, the social media campaign (#BOARD21) was viewed more than 5 million times.